pfigz/streamquestDigitalOcean/README.md

 ## Setup
-This project requires composer to be installed on your machine.
+This project requires composer and npm to be installed on your machine.
+It also requires a MYSQL database.
 After cloning the repo, run `composter install` to install project dependencies.
-The config.php file is setup for a Heroku deployment.
-Set your Heroku Config Vars to match the config.php file and deploy.
-Otherwise, update the config.php file with your own database and S3 bucket variables as necessary.
-Check /includes/init.php line 9 to ensure the correct config.php filepath is being used for your config variables.
+Then run `npm install` and `npm run dev`.
+Copy the .env.example file and rename .env.
+Update the database credentials to match your MYSQL instance.
+Run `php artisan migrate` to populate the database, and then `php artisan serve` to have a local instance running on your machine.

 ## Usage
 After setup, you can serve the project locally or through your favorite deployment pipeline.
-The live version of this project is hosted via Heroku.
-Should you choose Heroku, you will need to use the ClearDB MYSQL addon or migrate your database to Postgres.
+This project is currently running on a Digital Ocean droplet.
+Tips on how to setup a droplet for a Laravel deployment can be found in this Medium [_article_](https://blog.devgenius.io/quick-way-to-deploy-a-laravel-app-to-digitalocean-d212f088bcc5) by Dino Cajic.

 ## Project Status
 Project is: _in progress_